avine/bem-flex-grid/README.md

 </div>
 ```

 > Defining the box `height` is optional.
-If not defined the box height will simply fit its content.
+If not defined the box height will simply fit to its content.

 #### Order: `.bfg__box--[B]first`, `.bfg__box--[B]last`, `.bfg__box--[B]in-place`